ibm-cloud-docs/CDN/input-container.md

 The following attribute is related to configuring Hotlink Protection:
 * `hotlinkProtection`: Please see the [hotlink protection class](/docs/infrastructure/CDN?topic=CDN-hotlink-protection-class) for more details.

+The following attribute is related to Dynamic Content Acceleration (DCA):
+* `dynamicContentAcceleration`: Please see the [Dynamic Content Acceleration class](/docs/infrastructure/CDN?topic=CDN-dynamic-content-acceleration-container) for more details.